This site requires JavaScript, please enable it in your browser!

 By SCollins, with 6 replies.

-Last reply by SCollins, almost 11 years ago:
+Last reply by SCollins, over 11 years ago:

 Thanks danpost and super hippo for the suggestions, dan yours is like what i was trying, but right!
 I will test the code in a bit and tell you.